SAP-samples/btp-ai-sustainability-bootcamp/exercises/README.md

 ### Environment

 For this exercise, you will work on an SAP Analytics Cloud for Planning tenant.
-For information on how to request system access please refer to the [bootcamp Teams channel](https://teams.microsoft.com/l/channel/19%3AQRr1arwovOFnp4D_1qHdECRWUa8qimdsAuH-nmagcjE1%40thread.tacv2/tab%3A%3A0ff9f779-bcfa-4d9c-8d3a-7cfc7890f5ed?groupId=887e94c7-ad74-47f4-a4de-8daf4bb0227f&tenantId=42f7676c-f455-423c-82f6-dc2d99791af7).
+For information on how to request system access please refer to ???

 ### Exercise Instructions

-Please follow the sequence(EP320_Exercise01~04) specified in the [exercises folder](./03-collaborative-enterprise-planning).
+Please follow the sequence (EP320_Exercise01~04) specified in the [exercises folder](./03-collaborative-enterprise-planning).
 The Master and transaction data required to complete the exercise is available at [here](./03-collaborative-enterprise-planning) to download.
-Save the SAC artefacts with your Participant/Team ID as Suffix, as described in the [bootcamp private Teams channel](https://sap.sharepoint.com/:x:/r/teams/SAPBTP-AISustainabilityBootcamp-SystemProvisionInvitedOnly/Shared%20Documents/%F0%9F%8E%AF%20System%20Provision%20(Invited%20Only)/Credentials.xlsx?d=w5acb57efb6f44351ac7503d1be43f494&csf=1&web=1&e=zvlXAJ).